ntlg72/etl-ws-1/README.md

 ## Documentation
 Documentation for this project was made using [![Read the Docs](https://img.shields.io/badge/Read%20the%20Docs-8CA1AF?logo=readthedocs&logoColor=fff)](#).

 A PDF version can be found in this project´s "docs/pdf" directory.
-It can also be viewed through this link: https://etl-ws-1.readthedocs.io/en/latest/; or checked in  in this project´s "docs/source", where several *reStructuredText* (.rst) files are placed.
+It can also be viewed through this link: https://etl-ws-1.readthedocs.io/en/latest/; or checked in this project´s "docs/source" directory, where several *reStructuredText* (.rst) files are placed.